suranofsky/workflow-web-app-prototype/README.md

-This project was a proof of concept I created to fulfill a need for a workflow application.
-Libraries used in this project (outside of Java):
+This project was a proof of concept I created to fulfill a need for a workflow application.  <br>

+Libraries that I used in this project (outside of Java):

 https://bulma.io/ (CSS)
 https://jquery.com/ (UI)